Los Angeles County sues warehouse owner over gas stench – KION546

 Los Angeles County sues warehouse owner over gas stench

-CARSON, Calif.
-(AP) — Los Angeles County says it is suing tenants and property owners of a warehouse where a fire released illegally-stored chemicals into a drainage channel and caused a stench that lasted for weeks.
+LOS ANGELES (AP) — Los Angeles County says it is suing tenants and property owners of a warehouse where a fire released illegally-stored chemicals into a drainage channel and caused a stench that lasted for weeks.
 The lawsuit claims the hydrogen sulfide gas odor caused a public nuisance affecting thousands of residents in the city of Carson.
 The suit alleges the tenants and owners of the storage facility were aware of the hazards at the site and failed to take steps to prevent the dangerous conditions that led to the fire.
-The court filing names 10 defendants.
+The facility’s owner said it rejects claims it failed to address unsafe storage of materials.